 Honouring our promises and responding quickly and compassionately to our customers' needs is core to our values at Legal & General.
-At this difficult time, LGI is especially aware of the importance of our commitments to our customers; we paid £1,942m of protection claims in 2020.
+LGI is especially aware of the importance of our commitments to our customers: we paid £2.1bn of protection claims during the year.